AliJamshidi24434/Spam-Email-Detector/README.md

-# In the Name of Allah, gracious and merciful
+# In the name of Allah, the Most Gracious, the Most Merciful
 # Spam Email Detector
  Spam Email Detector based on ~164K email Sample